 - Get them involved in day-to-day work, ask them to shadow team members and put them in charge of small projects

-- Have a clear onboarding program so they understand the different touchpoints of the process
+- Have a clear onboarding checklist template at the ready so they understand the different touchpoints of the process

 - Give expectations and feedback when it comes to probation and address issues straight away – a new hire should always know whether they’re doing well or if they need to adjust their performance